-There may be up to four (4) members appointed to a one-year term to coincide with TCCWB's fiscal year as non-voting members at large.
+The Executive Committee may appoint up to four former TCCWB members as nonvoting members-at-large to a one-year term to coincide with the fiscal year.
 To the extent possible, the Executive Committee appoints members-at-large prior to the first meeting of the fiscal year.
 One member-at-large is the immediate past President unless the immediate Past President is already an elected regional representative, or refuses or is unable to serve, in which case the Executive Committee may appoint another person to fill this member-at-large position.